Supreme Court halts census in latest twist of 2020 count

-LAS VEGAS (AP) — The U.S. Supreme Court on Tuesday stopped the once-a-decade headcount of every U.S. resident from continuing through the end of October.
+The U.S. Supreme Court on Tuesday stopped the once-a-decade head count of every U.S. resident from continuing through the end of October.

 A coalition of local governments and civil rights groups had sued the Trump administration, arguing that minorities and others in hard-to-count communities would be missed if the count ended early.
 They said the census schedule was cut short to accommodate a July order from Trump that would exclude people in the country illegally from the numbers used to decide how many congressional seats each state gets.